eNMS-automation/eNMS/README.md

 The first step is to create "devices".
 A device is defined by its hostname, IP address and operating system.
 The left-side panel allows creating devices one by one by entering those parameters manually.
-Devices can also be created by importing an Excel file (.xls or .xlsx), or a CSV file.
+Devices can also be created by importing an Excel file (.xls or .xlsx) (CSV import will be implemented later).

 ![Device management](https://github.com/afourmy/e-napalm/blob/master/readme/manage_devices.png)